Thi334/Portfolio/README.md

 - **AOS (Animate On Scroll)** – Smooth animations as content enters the viewport.

 ## How to Run the Project
+1. ** Download the folder
+- Unzip the compressed folder.

 2. **Open the `home.html` file**:
 - Open the `home.html` file in your preferred web browser to view the portfolio.